SirPepe/ornament/Readme.md

 // testEl.log logs "Reset!"
 ```

+Decorated members are run with no arguments.
+You can also still use the regular
+`formResetCallback()`.

 Note that form reset events are observably asynchronous, unlike all other
 lifecycle events.
 This is due to the form reset algorithm itself being async.

-You can also still use the regular `formResetCallback()`.

 ### `@formDisabled()`

-**Method and class field decorator** that causes decorated class methods to run
+**Method and class field decorator** that runs decorated class members when a
-when a form-associated component's fieldset gets disabled and its
+form-associated component's fieldset gets disabled and its
 `formDisabledCallback()` fires:

 ```javascript